ufo-kit/tofu/README.md

 First make sure you have [ufo-core](https://github.com/ufo-kit/ufo-core) and [ufo-filters](https://github.com/ufo-kit/ufo-filters) installed.
 For that, please follow the [installation instructions](https://ufo-core.readthedocs.io/en/latest/install/index.html).
 You can either install the prerequisites yourself on [Linux](https://ufo-core.readthedocs.io/en/latest/install/linux.html), or use one of our [Docker containers](https://ufo-core.readthedocs.io/en/latest/install/docker.html).

-Run

-    pip install -r requirements-guis.txt  # If you want to use flow or ez python setup.py install
+Then, for the newest version run the following in *tofu*'s top directory:

+    pip install .

+or to install via PyPI:

+    pip install ufo-tofu

 in a prepared virtualenv or as root for system-wide installation.
 Note, that if you do plan to use the graphical user interface you need PyQt5, pyqtgraph and